Battle of Ad Decimum: Prelude

 The Vandal Kingdom in North Africa was ruled by King Hilderic.
-His reign was noteworthy for the kingdom's excellent relations with the Byzantine Empire ruled by Emperor Justinian I. Procopius writes that he was "a very particular friend and guest-friend of Justinian, who had not yet come to the throne", noting that Hilderic and Justinian exchanged large presents of money to each other.
-Hilderic allowed a new Chalcedonian bishop to take office in the Vandal capital of Carthage, and many Vandals began to convert to the Chalcedonians, to the alarm of the Vandal nobility.
+His reign was noteworthy for the kingdom's excellent relations with the Byzantine Empire ruled by Emperor Justinian I. Procopius writes that he was "a very particular friend and guest-friend of Justinian, who had not yet come to the throne", noting that Hilderic and Justinian exchanged large presents of money with each other.
+Hilderic ceased the persecutions and allowed a new Chalcedonian bishop to take office in the Vandal capital of Carthage to the alarm of the Vandal nobility.
 Hilderic rejected the Arian Christianity that most Vandals followed.
-However, in 531, Hilderic was overthrown by his cousin Gelimer, a popular military commander who had commanded successfully against the Moors.
-Gelimer began persecuting the non-Arian population, and many fled to the Byzantine Empire.
-Justinian sent Byzantine general Belisarius to reconquer the former Roman province of North Africa.
-On Midsummer Day 533 the expedition set off.
-It consisted of 5,000 Byzantine cavalry and twice as many infantry and some additional units but their number and composition is not named by the primary sources.
-They travelled in a fleet of 500 transports, escorted by ninety-two dromons.
-Once the fleet arrived safely in North Africa, the Byzantine army disembarked and marched up the coast to Carthage, the Vandal capital, the ships keeping pace with the army offshore.
-Contact with the fleet was lost however when it had to sail round Cape Bon.
+In 531, Hilderic was overthrown by his cousin Gelimer, a military commander who had campaigned successfully against the Moors.
+Gelimer sought to establish friendly relations with neighboring powers.
+He sent gifts to Justinian but the emperor refused them and rejected Gelimer's legitimacy.
+Gelimer also sought an alliance with the Ostrogoths in Italy, but Justinian forestalled this by instructing the court at Ravenna not to recognize him.